yeffat/FrontEnd-Project/PROJECT_DOCUMENTATION.md

   - Allows components to show alert messages to users.
   - Manages alert visibility and content state.

-- `UserContext.jsx`: Manages user authentication and data.
-  - Holds the current user's email as state.
-  - Provides login and logout functions to update user state.
-  - Enables components to access and react to user login status globally.

 ### pages/
 Page components representing different routes in the app: